SaxionMechatronics/smart_spot_backpack/Documentation/02-functional-overview.md

 - The GXP provides power and data communication from SPOT
 - The power button bridges the power from the GXP to the power distribution
 - Power is distributed via the power distribution (PWR Distr.) to the PC and to the interface panel
-- The PC provides WIFI via 2 Wifi antennas
+- The PC provides WIFI via 2 WIFI antennas
 - The interface panel has various connectors that allow development with the on-board PC
 - The top surface of the backpack inlcudes a cable grommet and an array of screw holes